Kyllingene/sarge/README.md

 - Provides a cleaner builder interface
 - Isn't a jack-of-all-trades
     - Doesn't support weird syntaxes
+    - All macro-made arguments have to have a long form
     - Focuses on sensible defaults to minimize effort for everyone involved
     - Doesn't provide help messages, completions, etc.
     - Doesn't support nested arguments